 We are interested in \PH\ because it provides a separation between representability over finite fields and infinite fields.
 The axioms for matroid rank functions, independent sets, bases, and spanning sets can all be expressed using sentences in \PH\ (Section~\ref{axioms}).
-Moreover, if Rota's conjecture holds, then representability over a finite field can be finitely axiomatized using sentences in \PH\ (Corollary~\ref{cor}).
+Moreover, if Rota's conjecture holds, then representability over a finite field can be finitely axiomatized using sentences in \PH\ (Lemma~\ref{Rota}).
 Theorem~\ref{main} shows this is not the case for any infinite field.

-The reader may be puzzled by our titular question, since it is seemingly answered by a well-known article due to V\'{a}mos's \cite{Vam78}.
+The reader may be puzzled by our titular question, since it is seemingly answered by a well-known article due to V\'{a}mos \cite{Vam78}.
 His article has the dramatic title `The missing axiom of matroid theory is lost forever'.
 When we examined the article, we were surprised to discover that the words `matroid' and `axiom' in his title were not used in the way we expected.
-Vamos's result has been interpreted as making a statement about finite matroids \cite{Gee08}; this is certainly what we anticipated.
-But in the title of his paper, `matroid' refers to a potentially infinite object.
-Furthermore, it seems natural to use `axiom' to mean a sentence constructed in the same language as the other matroid axioms, but V\'{a}mos uses it to mean a sentence in a language which we call $V$\dash logic.
+V\'{a}mos's result has been interpreted as making a statement about finite matroids \cite{Gee08}; this is certainly what we anticipated.
+But in the title of his paper, the word `matroid' refers to an object that may be infinite.
+Furthermore, it seems natural to use `axiom' to mean a sentence constructed in the same language as the other matroid axioms, but V\'{a}mos uses it to mean a sentence in a first-order language which we call $V$\dash logic.
 This logic is not capable of expressing the matroid axioms (as they are presented in \cite{Oxl11,Wel76,Whi35}).